You’re more than ready to say buh-bye to your 1980s oak cabinets and fake tile vinyl flooring, I get it.

-6. Ask Home Depot to beat Amazon’s price on identical items by 10%.
+6. Ask Home Depot to match Amazon’s price on identical items.

 This price match policy works for any Home Depot competitor, but it’s pretty rare to find identical items between Home Depot and Lowe’s.
 You’ll have more luck with Amazon.

 7. Save up to 70% when you buy paint from the “oops bin” at Home Depot and Lowe’s.

 It might be called a mistint shelf or an “oops bin,” but either way, you can save up to 70% on paint.

 Granted, you can’t be really picky on color, but if you find a lighter, neutral color you like, you stand to save a ton.

 Gallons of paint that normally cost $30 are sold for only $9 each at both Home Depot and Lowe’s.

 8. Get a $5-off coupon when you join Home Depot’s email list.

 Sign up and you’ll get a coupon via email instantly.
 Just be sure to use your coupon within about three weeks.

 9. Shop Lowe’s if you want to use discounted gift cards.